 This method allows the herb to steep in the sunlight over a period of time in a traditional manner.

-Benefits: enables all the constituents of the plant to thoroughly infuse the oil, and some herbs will change the oil over this time without the hassle of having to sweat over a pan for hours.
+Pros: enables all the constituents of the plant to thoroughly infuse the oil in the most traditional, heat-free and gentle method without the hassle of having to sweat over a pan for hours.

 You will need: